kLayz3/Go4-Unpack-Generator/README.md

 ## Parspecc(tiv) ##
 Name prone to change.

-This addition to Go4 https://github.com/gsi-ee/go4
+This software package is an addition to Go4 https://github.com/gsi-ee/go4 which helps unpack event-wise experimental data.
+The package provides streamlined access to various data members, can perform strong bit-wise checks on each unpacked word.

-helps unpack event-wise experimental data.
-It provides streamlined access to various data members, can perform strong bit-wise checks on each word.
+Inspiration for this project comes from

-Inspiration for this project comes from experience as a user of **Ucesb** http://fy.chalmers.se/~f96hajo/ucesb project, which majority of the grammar and nomenclature is derived from.
+**Ucesb** http://fy.chalmers.se/~f96hajo/ucesb project, which majority of the grammar and nomenclature is derived from.

 ## Structure ##
-Every Go4 project starts with the unpack stage where the users are given two classes to expand: ``TGo4EventElement`` and ``TGo4EventProcessor``.
+Every Go4 project starts with the unpack stage where the users are given two interfaces to expand upon: ``TGo4EventElement`` and ``TGo4EventProcessor``.

 Users are then meant to implement their ``Clear()`` and ``BuildEvent()`` methods respectively, by carefully examining the data structure, matching on certain LMD event/subevent headers,